Mark Robinson

 Secured an 18-month community order for a defendant found with 50,00 indecent images of children.
 Mark was instructed by Titan Solicitors.

 Secured acquittal of defendant alleged to have incited a child under 13 to engage in sexual activity.
 After complex disclosure issues, which led to the trial being vacated several times; the child and their sibling were taken into local authority care.
 Material was then found on an iPad that proved the allegations against the defendant stemmed from the child and their younger sibling independently watching pornographic material on the Minecraft app on an iPad, which was not linked to the defendant.
-The prosecution offered no evidence.
-Mark was instructed by Caroline Downs of Wainwright Cummins.

 R v J (Criminal Court of Appeal, 2023)

-R v S (Snaresbrook Crown Court, 2023)
+R v S(Snaresbrook Crown Court, 2023)

 Mark Robinson was instructed by Di Piazza Solicitors to represent a defendant to stand trial alleged to have incited a child under 13 to engage in sexual activity.
 This case involved a fake profile set up by paedophile hunters.